London Now: Fashion in the City

 The 2014 fee is $3,340, which includes: 3-credit course, course-related excursions and exhibitions, housing, health insurance, academic advising, pre-departure advising, on-site support staff.

-Fee DOES NOT INCLUDE: flight, books, miscellaneous expenses, non-program related travel, meals.
+Not included in the fee: Flight, books, miscellaneous expenses, non-program related travel, meals.

 Passport and Visa

 If you do not have a passport, you must begin applying for one immediately.
 Your passport must be valid for six months from the end of your program, otherwise you will need to renew your passport.

 You will not need to apply for student visa for this program if you are a US citizen.
 International students may need to apply for a visa as well.
 Learn more about the visa process.

 Summer program: 3 credits.